Gaurav130421/Diwali-Sales-Analysis/README.md

 From above graph we can see that the purchasing power of women is more than compared to men

+**AGE GROUP DISTRIBUTION**

+"From this plot, we can clearly see which age group spent the most during the Diwali season.
+It helps businesses target their marketing efforts more effectively toward high-spending age segments."

 ![The above graph shows that the most of the buyers are from the age group of 26-35 and are females](https://github.com/Gaurav130421/Diwali-Sales-Analysis/blob/main/Screenshot%202025-07-24%20204946.png)

 ![The above graph shows that the most of the buyers are from the age group of 26-35 and are females](https://github.com/Gaurav130421/Diwali-Sales-Analysis/blob/main/Screenshot%202025-07-24%20205004.png)

 The above graph shows that the most of the buyers are from the age group of 26-35 and are females